VEE Wear Framework

 A Complication Data Source provides data which can be displayed on a watchface complication.
 Complication Data Sources can provide a text, an icon and a progress value.
 Watchfaces can render complications the way they want using the data provided by the source.

-To implement a Complication Data Source, implement the ComplicationDataSource interface and its methods:
+To implement a Complication Data Source, create a class that implements the ComplicationDataSource interface and its methods:

 hasText(), hasIcon() and hasProgress() should return whether the source provides the associated information.